rtintalebi/Predicting-Voter-Choice/README.md

 Thus, to gain a better sense of political sentiment, our goal in this project is to predict whether an individual voter would support Democrats in the 2016 election.
 Obtained from BlueLabs, the original dataset has 47 different variables, ranging from education level to whether or not the person in question plays golf.
 Apart from the education predictor, in which 10% of its values were missing, the dataset contains mostly complete observations.
 Only 5 out of these 47 variables are continuous and quantitative (ppi, median_census_income, cnty_pct_evangelical, cnty_pcy_religious), while the other 42 are categorical or binary.

-Ultimately, after performing EDA, we constructed a GAM (General Additive Model) with carefully selected main effects, tuned parameters, and significant interaction terms for our final model, yielding a log-loss score of 0.58096.
+Ultimately, after performing EDA and structuring some messy data, we constructed a GAM (General Additive Model) with carefully selected main effects, tuned parameters, and significant interaction terms for our final model, yielding a log-loss score of 0.58096.

 ### Exploratory Data Analysis